sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Mobile_Backend_Services_SDKs/Mobile_Backend_Services_SDK_for_Node.js.md

 The standard MBS APIs provide a standardized API name for each REST object and method.
 Invoke the method on the MBS SDK instance.

 The API name of most of the standard MBS Node API calls is the concatenation of the REST class name and method in lower camel case notation.
-For example, the Users object login method will be usersLogin.
+For example, the User's object login method will be usersLogin.
 Check the Node example of the method to see its exact name.

 Pass each method, an optional parameter object, and a required callback.